 - Parking Fund.
 This fund accounts for the operation, maintenance, enforcement, and capital improvements for the City's parking lots and facilities.
 The primary revenue sources are parking fees and fines.
 The following table shows the Parking Fund projections for the next five years, assuming no increases in parking fees and fines, and proposed capital projects.
-The Parking fund balance reserves are below reserve policy target beginning in 2022 and reflect a deficit balance of \$0.6 million in 2027.
-However, staff is working on a parking study to further evaluate parking needs and developing parking rates to fund operating expenses and capital projects.
+The Parking fund balance reserves are below the reserve policy target and reflect a deficit balance of \$88,000 by the end of 2025.
+Staff is working on a comprehensive parking study, evaluating parking needs and an analysis of operating expenses and capital requirements, to develop a long-term funding plan.